stephenmuss/django-ios-notifications/README.md

 Installation
 -----------------

-The minimum Python version supported is Python 2.6 while the minimum Django version required is 1.3.
+Minimum Requirements

 * Python 2.6 or greater
-*
+* Django 1.3 or greater

-There are also two other hard dependencies:
+Two other hard dependencies:

 * `pyOpenSSL >= 0.10`
 * `django-fields >= 0.1.2`